bingson/WinGolems/Readme.md

 <ol>
 <li>

-<p> WinGolems consists of a repository of functions and templates used to enha
+<p> WinGolems consists of a repository of functions and templates designed to help users

 create more convenient keyboard/mouse shortcuts for the most frequently performed Windows 10 actions.